 Before you purchase a flight, you compare the cost of leaving at different times or using a different airline.
-When you shop for cereal, you might wait for a sale or buy the store brand to save a few dollars.
+When you shop for clothing, you might wait for a sale or buy a different brand to save a few dollars.
 Why should picking up your prescription be any different?

 Even though most people need a prescription at some point in their lives, most people don’t know that the prices vary between pharmacies.
 Switching from Rite Aid to CVS could help you cut costs, especially for recurring prescriptions.
 Or, trying a big-box store might net you more savings.

 Don’t worry.
-You don’t have to visit multiple pharmacies to compare prices.
+You don’t have to visit multiple pharmacies to compare prices, even if you take multiple medications.
 Instead, search your prescription on SingleCare and enter your zip code to find pharmacies near you with the best prices.

 2. Use a pharmacy savings card.

 Prescription discount cards, like SingleCare, can help you reduce prices up to 80%.
 It’s free, and easy-to-use.
 Just go to singlecare.com (or download the app), and search for your medication.
 Make sure to adjust the filters for your dose and quantity, then select the coupon for the pharmacy with the lowest cost.
 If it’s your first time filling a prescription with SingleCare, you’ll get $5 off.
 Then, each time you fill another, you’ll earn an extra $1 toward your medications with our Member Savings program.